matleborgne/archlinux-full-disk-encryption/README.md

 We can now install the "system packages" we need for the system to work correctly.
 This part is highly subjective, as you could need some other packages or not need some of them.

-In the end, we will have a functional terminal-based system, without desktop environment.
+In the end, we will have a functional terminal-based system (GRUB appart), without desktop environment.

 ```python
 # Filesystem packages